East New Market, Maryland: 18th century

 In one section of the new resurvey, Sulivane changed the course of the road that constitutes the southern portion of the main street from its current intersection (Md. routes 14 and 16 as of 2006) to a subsequent bend and now fork in that road.
 On either side of this section, he platted a series of numbered lots and sold them off as building lots.
 The vacant lots ran from just south of what is now the intersection of Md.
 Routes 16 and 14 to a bend of the main street leading out of town and toward Cambridge.
 The oldest extant structure of European origins may date to the 1690s; it was added on to in the 1790s and became known as "Temperance House", "The Old Brick Hotel", "Mitchell-Daffin House", or "House of the Hinges".

 "Friendship Hall" and "Buckland" have been dated to the mid-18th century.
 Early histories have erroneously ascribed all of the great early homes to the Sulivane family.

 Such works as Jones's History of Dorchester County and "The Laskowski Papers" have errors of attribution.

 The greater area was the home of Civil War-era and Union-sympathizer Maryland Governor Thomas Holliday Hicks.
-Hicks served in several different elected offices before being elected Governor of Maryland (see Notable people below).
+Hicks served in several different elected offices before being elected Governor of Maryland.
 He was one of the last nationally prominent Whig office holders.
 Later, he became a member of the American Nativist Party (sometimes known as the "Know-Nothing Party"), and served as governor and as a United States Senator during the last years of his life.
 He is considered integral to Maryland's refusal to secede from the Union.

 The town was established as early as 1783, when the State Legislature authorized the payment for a road "... from the main road from Newmarket to Vienna to the grist-mill of Michael Hall Bonwill, and thence till it intersect the main road from Cambridge to Vienna."
 (Hanson's Laws of Maryland 1763-1784, Volume 203, Page 361, 1783, CHAP.
 XIV).
 (By analogy, Dorchester County marks the year of its organization as 1668, not from a formal creation but from the date on a writ to sheriff of the County of Dorset.)